pleb/blog/posts/minimal-nextjs-blog-part6-azure-hosting.md

 ---

-In [part 7](/posts/minimal-nextjs-blog-part6-react-components) I'll be updating the UI getting it ready for styling.
+In [part 7](/posts/minimal-nextjs-blog-part7-styling) I add a few styles.
 Like this part, it's going to be amazing (Again, Self Certified).